 Describe measures used to evaluate these programs.

 In addition to the programs listed above in #33, BWFH continues to adopt innovative strategies to reduce the morbidity from poorly treated chronic diseases.
-For example, BWFH is launching a novel virtual heart failure optimization program, called “IMPLEMENT-HF”, using BWH CHF specialists and BWFH pharmacists to identify inpatients at BWFH with a heart failure diagnosis (even if not admitted for a cardiac problem) to assure they are on the best evidenced-based CHF treatment regimen and, if not, this team will recommend modifying their home medications to match best CHF practice.addition, BWFH’s orthopedic surgery department leads an effort to intervene and treat osteopenia and osteoporosis in all BWFH patients presenting with fragility fractures – this assures that patients start on therapy for the underlying conditions leading to acute care hospitalization and are aimed at reducing future events.
+For example, BWFH is launching a novel virtual heart failure optimization program, called “IMPLEMENT-HF”, using BWH CHF specialists and BWFH pharmacists to identify inpatients at BWFH with a heart failure diagnosis (even if not admitted for a cardiac problem) to assure they are on the best evidenced-based CHF treatment regimen and, if not, this team will recommend modifying their home medications to match best CHF practice.
+In addition, BWFH’s orthopedic surgery department leads an effort to intervene and treat osteopenia and osteoporosis in all BWFH patients presenting with fragility fractures – this assures that patients start on therapy for the underlying conditions leading to acute care hospitalization and are aimed at reducing future events.

 Delivery System Transformation